 Let us hop on the Vespa and get ready for this eventful journey around “il Belpaese” and its dubious relationship with copyrighted software all throughout the 80s and 90s.

-Software piracy is, naturally, a problem that has affected the industry ever since its early days: there have been dozens of articles dedicated to copy protection, the Atari vs Coleco suit and the immortal concept of “abandonware”.
+Software piracy is, naturally, a problem that has affected the industry ever since its early days: there have been dozens of articles dedicated to copy protection, the Atari vs Coleco suit and the immortal (and vague) concept of “abandonware”.
 It always has been a hot topic, especially for such a relatively young medium like videogames.
 Still, Italy is the only European country – that I know of – where counterfeiting has been, for such a prolonged period of time, not only blatant, but produced and sold on a national industrialized scale.

-Software piracy as a legitimate business operation
+Italian software piracy as a legitimate business operation

-Legitimate registered companies began to publish unlicensed software themselves; not distributed anymore in computer shops, but in brick and mortar stores like newspaper kiosks and toy shops.
-My mother once bought me a “Busta sorpresa”: usually found in newspaper kiosks, these were an hybrid between a blind bag and a “nostalgic lootbox” filled with random unsold knicknacks.
-Inside one of those generic looking blind bags, I found an unboxed C64 cassette, with no instructions whatsoever, that contained pirated games.
+Soon, legitimate registered companies began to publish unlicensed software themselves.
+Not in computer shops, but in actual brick and mortar stores like newspaper kiosks and toy shops.
+My mother once bought me a “Busta sorpresa”, these were an hybrid between a blind bag and a sort of modern “nostalgic lootbox”, filled with random unsold knickknacks.
+Inside one of those generic looking blind bags, I did find an unboxed C64 cassette, with no instructions whatsoever, that obviously contained pirated games (Hopeless was one of the games inside it).

-The developer or publisher interested in bringing pirates in front of a judge, had to be established in Italy or had sustained substantial economic losses to justify spending time and money to go to court.
-Naturally, few companies could afford such an investment, especially in a confusing market that was already under-developed to begin with.
-Let’s not forget that, in the late 80s, a game was considered successful if it sold 10.000 copies: the Italian market was even smaller.
+The developer or publisher interested in bringing pirates in front of a judge had to be established in Italy or had sustained substantial economic losses to justify spending time and money to go to court.
+Naturally, few companies could afford such an investment, especially in a confusing market such as that of video games in the early 80s that was already under-developed to begin with.
+Let’s not forget that, even at the end of the decade, a game was considered successful if it sold 10.000 copies: the Italian market was even smaller.
 Thus, because of the limited profitability, compared to well developed markets like UK and America, along with the legal system being decrepit and impossibly slow to react, the pirates felt safe from harm.

 By 1986, the counterfeiting industry was so widespread that some of those companies reported selling a million copies of said “repackaged” titles.
 Still, the pirates wanted to avoid all possible risks: lists of software houses that weren’t to be trifled with because of their notorious litigiousness circulated among the “operators”.